 There is a bit of distance between each area of the park.
-There are parking areas in each area, but in peak season you risk losing a spot once you move your car.
+There are parking areas in each section, but you risk losing a spot once you move your car in peak season.
 The most efficient way around the park is by shuttle or bike.

 A Suggested Itinerary for One Day in the Grand Canyon

-Start with an early arrival so you can make sure to get good parking and avoid precious time just sitting in traffic to get into the park.
+Start with an early arrival to make sure to get good parking and avoid precious time just sitting in traffic to get into the park.

-Park near the visitor center and take the short walk to Mather Point where, if you’re there early enough, you can catch the sunrise over the canyon.
-After Mather Point, spend some time at the Visitor Center area, where there are shops, museums, and cafes.
+Park near the visitor center and take the short walk to Mather Point, where, if you’re there early enough, you can catch the sunrise over the canyon.
+After Mather Point, spend some time at the Visitor Center area, where you’ll find shops, museums, and cafes.

 From there, you can head west to the Village.
 Get there via bike (rentals are available at the Visitor Center), shuttle, or car.
-(We recommend bike or shuttle on the extra busy days, since you may not get another parking spot if you move your car.
+(We recommend bike or shuttle on the extra busy days since you may not get another parking spot if you move your vehicle.

-There are more shops to visit in the Village, if you have the time.
+There are more shops to visit in the Village if you have the time.
 We suggest taking a short hike on the Bright Angel trail.
-The halfway house in the canyon is a great turnaround point and spot for a picnic lunch.
+The halfway house in the canyon is an excellent turnaround point and spot for a picnic lunch.

 If you can’t get there early, an afternoon arrival will set you up perfectly for sunsets and stargazing.
 Follow the same itinerary, but skip the sunset!

 Tips for Visiting the Grand Canyon National Park

 Practice Leave No Trace principles.
 This includes proper trash disposal, not feeding or disturbing wildlife (especially the social little rock squirrel, who isn’t at all shy about asking to share your snack – they DO bite!), and not taking anything home from the park, like rocks or flowers.